designwall/Awesome-WordPress-Plugins/Contributing.md

 # Contribution Guidelines

-Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct.md).
-By participating in this project you agree to abide by its terms.
+Please note that this repository is released and made publicly available for all to use.
+However the use will require a certain Code of Conduct which we will talk about further.

 ## Table of Contents